Information in

 Stranded in Paradise

-(Strandet i paradis), 2000 Produced by
+(Strandet i paradis), 2000 Radio

 Norwegian Broadcasting Radio (NRK) in 2000.
 It has also been published in